 Since 2015, EBCLC’s Community Economic Justice Clinic has been researching and drafting model Tenant Opportunity to Purchase Act (TOPA) policies with community groups for Bay Area cities, and specifically Berkeley, as part of its mission to develop meaningful anti-displacement and affordable housing preservation policies that prioritize the needs of low-income communities of color.
 In all of our work, EBCLC’s Community Economic Justice Clinic develops meaningful and effective anti-displacement and affordable housing preservation solutions through a thoughtful and collaborative process that prioritizes the needs of vulnerable tenants and advances racial justice.
+Communities of color have long advocated for increased opportunities for homeownership in Berkeley and the Bay Area.
+TOPA is one tool – not the only tool – to advance these goals of housing and racial justice.

 - Since 2015, EBCLC has been working in coalition with land trusts, and tenants rights groups to bring TOPA policies to Bay Area cities, modeling after the successes of Washington D.C.’s TOPA enacted in 1980.
 We were proactively examining not only TOPA but also accompanying funding programs like the Small Sites Program (SSP) as potential local and regional strategies to prevent the displacement of vulnerable Bay Area communities facing advanced gentrification and to preserve lasting affordability.